Can I Claim Workers' Compensation for Workplace Bullying?

 - Psychological injury common law claim

 In Queensland, any work-related physical or psychological harm can be eligible for a workers’ compensation claim, including workplace bullying and harassment.
-To know if you can claim bullying compensation, consider the following:
+To find out if you can claim bullying compensation, consider the following:

 - Has the bullying behaviour caused a new illness or physical injury?